Kurama622/PlotNeuralNet/README.md

         - y: height (the width of feature map)
         - n_filter: width (number of the convolution kernel)

+- Modify to_Pool function

+- Add to_PoolRelu function

 - Add to_ConvRelu function

 - Add to_dashed_connection function

+- Add to_dashed_connection_half function

+- Add to_Flatten function

 More details at [tikzeng.py](./pycore/tikzeng.py)